Click2Cloud-Gamma/design-specs/specs/daito/Multi_cloud_enhancement_Progress_TimeEstimation_AbortMigration.md

-# To show the Progress and Time Estimation for object migration
+# Multi-Cloud Feature Enhancements: Progress, Time Estimation and Abort Migration Features

 **Author(s):** Click2Cloud

 # Background

 On OpenSDS dashboard progress for migration increases when each object got migrated and it does not show the estimated time for migration process to complete.
-Currently OpenSDS do not support Abort migration method for running migration process.
+Also existing OpenSDS Multi-Cloud project do not support Abort migration method for running migration process.

 # Goals
 - To show Progress of object migration process which will increase gradually.